gaudham7/gaudham7/README.md

 I aspire to become an **AI Engineer and Technology Entrepreneur** who creates scalable solutions capable of improving healthcare, education, productivity, and everyday life through innovation.

----

-## ⚙️ Setup Notes

-1. Replace `YOUR-LINKEDIN-USERNAME` in the "Let's Connect" section below with your real LinkedIn handle.
-2. Save this file as `README.md` inside a repo named exactly your GitHub username (e.g. `gaudham7/gaudham7`) — GitHub renders that repo's README on your profile page.
-3. Copy `snake.yml` (included below) into `.github/workflows/snake.yml` in that same repo, commit, and push to `main`.
-4. In the repo's **Settings → Actions → General → Workflow permissions**, enable **"Read and write permissions"** so the action can publish the generated SVGs.
-5. Run the workflow once manually (**Actions tab → Generate Snake → Run workflow**) — after that it self-updates every 6 hours as you commit.

----

 ## 🤝 Let's Connect